OWASP/www-chapter-harrisburg/index.md

 Welcome to the Harrisburg PA OWASP Chapter.

 ### Next Meetup
-Our next meetup will May 20th 2021 at 7pm
+Our next meetup will sometime in Q3 of 2021, August/September.

 * [Meetup Page](https://www.meetup.com/OWASP-Harrisburg-Chapter/)